cbm4scale/CBM-IPDPS25/README.md

 #### How to Run:
 1. Open the `scripts/alpha_searcher.sh` and modify the following variables:
    - `MAX_THREADS=...`
         Set this variable to the maximum number of physical cores on your machine.
    - `THREADS=(...)`
-     Include in this array the specific thread counts you want to experiment with.
+        Include in this array the thread counts you want to experiment with.

 2. Run `./scripts/alpha_searcher.sh` inside the `CBM-IPDPS25/` direction.

+Other configuration options (use default values to reproduce our experiments):
+   - `DATASETS=(...)`
+       Include in this array the datasets that should be considered..

+   - `COLUMNS=(...)`
+        Include in this array the number of columns (of the random operand matrices) you want to experiment with.

+   - `ITERATIONS=(...)`
+        Include in this array the number of matrix multiplications to be measured.

+   - `WARMUPS=(...)`
+        Include in this array the number of warmup iterations to be run before recording starts.

+   - `ALPHAS=(...)`
+       Include in this array the alpha values to be considered.

 ### `./scripts/compression_metrics.sh`
 This script evaluates the performance of matrix compression into the CBM format using `cbm/cbm4mm.py`.
 Specifically, it measures the time required to convert a matrix to CBM format and calculates the compression ratio relative to the CSR format for each combination of alpha values defined in the `ALPHAS=[...]` array and datasets in the `DATASETS=[...]` array.